losrobbos/java-spring-boot-api/README.md

 So please: KEEP the application-local.properties out of git to prevent accidental deployment!
 (it is already added to .gitignore file in this project, so usually nothing to do here)

 ## Running the app

-If you have configured your VScode with the Spring Boot Extension, you can easily navigate to file /src/main/java/com/example/springbootdemo/DemoApplication.java and open it.
+If you have configured your VScode with the Spring Boot Extension, you can easily navigate to the main entry file /src/main/java/com/example/springbootdemo/DemoApplication.java and open it.

 A little "Play" icon should appear at the top right of your file.

-Click and check if the app starts up!
+Click that and check if the app starts up!

 Alternatively you can also launch the app from the terminal:

 `mvnw spring-boot:run`

+Under the hood now the build tool "Maven" will launch, install and bind all necessary dependencies and then starts your app.
+Hopefully successfully :)

 ## Deployment